On the estimation of spatial density from mobile network operator data: Insights from existing estimators

-We show that the two ML procedures presented earlier in section \ref{sec:mlemulti} and \ref{sec:mlepois} are equivalent in the sense that they yield exactly the same set of solutions.
+We show that the two MLE procedures presented earlier in Section \ref{sec:mlemulti} and \ref{sec:mlepois} are equivalent in the sense that they yield exactly the same set of solutions.
 Beforehand, we need a technical lemma summarized in the following Proposition.

-\begin{proposition} The negative log-likelihood \eqref{eq:loglike0} is convex, but not strictly convex and the constraints are linear, so the overall problem is convex but not strictly convex.
-As a consequence, all stationary points are equivalent global maxima. \end{proposition} \begin{proof} It is sufficient to show the positive semidefiniteness of the Hessian of the log-likelihood \eqref{eq:loglike0}.
-The generic $(k,h)$ element of the Hessian is given by the second derivatives, i.e.
+\begin{proposition} The log-likelihood Eq. \eqref{eq:loglike0} is concave, but not strictly concave and the constraints are linear, so the overall problem is concave but not strictly concave.
+As a consequence, all stationary points are equivalent global maxima. \end{proposition} \begin{proof} See Appendix~\ref{App2}. \end{proof}